 always massive celebrations involving beer and music.”

-Today, we’ve included a number of photos of historical items we discovered at the Connemara Heritage and History Centre.
+Today, we’ve included several photos of historical items we discovered at the Connemara Heritage and History Centre.
 The rich history of Ireland will continue during our remaining time on the island.
 Yes, Ireland is an island.
 At times we can imagine it is connected to other European countries: “Ireland is an island in the North Atlantic with Just under 4.8 million living in the Republic of Ireland and just over 1.8 million live in Northern Ireland.

 |The small theatre at the Connemara Heritage and History Centre where we watched a movie about Connemara.|